Our flamingos are currently off-show due to the cold and icy weather. Apologies for any inconvenience.

 While partner Mimi was nursing and caring for their newborn youngsters, Musa was observed frequently carrying food into the holt to sustain her, as well as fresh straw to keep their home dry and cosy.

-He now lives happily alongside Mimi and their youngest son Buster, who certainly isn’t too cool to be seen hanging around with his loving parents!
+He now lives happily alongside Mimi and their youngest son Buster is currently in a neighbouring enclosure, who certainly isn’t too cool to be seen hanging around with his loving parents!
 Catch them throughout the day rolling around in mud, dexterously juggling pebbles and greeting the public with squeaky cries.
 Commentated feeds take place daily at 11.30am and 2.30pm.

 Family otters - Graham jordan 966x944.jpg